foonerd/volumio-plymouth-adaptive/volumio-plymouth-adaptive/docs/TROUBLESHOOTING.md

 4. **Service not enabled**: Run `systemctl enable plymouth-rotation.service`
 5. **Wrong rotation in cmdline.txt**: Verify plymouth= parameter exists
 6. **Typo in script**: Re-copy from runtime-detection/ directory
+7. **Wrong theme active**: Runtime detection only works with volumio-adaptive

 ## Problem: Plymouth Not Displaying at Boot